 The tournament has a total prize fund of £500,000, with £10,000 also going to the player who registers the highest break.

-The Tour Championship has been a nomadic event but returns to the Manchester Central Convention Complex for a second consecutive year.
+The Tour Championship has been a nomadic event but returns to the Manchester Central Convention Complex for a third consecutive year.

 The former Manchester Central railway station was a thriving transport hub before trains stopped running in 1969.